 Aims

 The aim of the simulation study is to emulate how a single patient would present themselves in clinical practice, with incomplete prediction model data, and to evaluate the performance of several on-the-fly missing data handling approaches.
-We compare the performance of the different missing data approaches on their accuracy, calibration and discriminative performance.
+We compare the performance of the different missing data approaches w.r.t. their ability to recover missing values and generate accurate risk predictions..
+We consider the situation in which a complete dataset is available for prediction model development, and that the resulting model is then applied to individual patients with missing observations for one or more variables.
 For an overview of the simulation, see Figure x; for the full script and technical details, see github.com/hanneoberman/SIG.

 Figure x.
 Simulation study